-In 1965, at age 10, I picked up my brother’s Harmony acoustic guitar during a camping trip to Ontario, Canada, and began strumming the two chords someone had shown me.
-When a new kid moved in down the street with an electric guitar and Silvertone amp, I was hooked.
-My friends and I bought guitars at the House of Guitars, taught ourselves a few songs and started a band.
-Back then every kid wanted to play guitar, so I started playing bass and joined high school bands that practiced, played out once or twice, and broke up.
-Still, I had a great time in high school, playing guitar, bass and tenor sax in all sorts of bands and musical activities.
-It was my ticket to meeting and getting to hang with some pretty cool folks back then.
+In 1965, at age 10, he picked up his brother’s Harmony acoustic guitar during a camping trip to Ontario, Canada, and began strumming the two chords someone had shown him.
+When a new kid moved in down the street in Irondequoit NY with an electric guitar and Sears Silvertone amp, he was hooked.
+He and his friends bought guitars at the House of Guitars, taught themselves a few songs and started a band.
+Back then every kid wanted to play guitar, so he started playing bass and joined high school bands that practiced, played out once or twice, and broke up.